OpenCTI-Platform/opencti/docs/docs/usage/pivoting.md

 ## Export your investigation

 You can export your investigation in PDF or image format.
-You can also download all the content of your investigation graph in a stix bundle report.
+You can also download all the content of your investigation graph in a **Report** stix bundle (investigation is automatically converted).

 ![Investigation export](assets/investigation-export.png)